 Even though the FLATenna picked up more channels in the apartment, the channel quality was poor to unwatchable on many of the channels.
 Even the major networks like ABC and PBS had poor video quality.
 These channels were often the strongest and best quality with other antennas.
 The 12 channels that we received while in our office building is a better representation of the capabilities of the antenna.
 Although it received fewer channels, the quality was strong on the channels that were received.

 The FLATenna comes with an attached 6-foot coaxial cable.
-This doesn’t give you much leeway to find the sweet spot for reception in your home – something you’ll want to do to get the best reception possible.
+Like the Insignia Fine Tuning Indoor's 5-foot cable, this doesn’t give you much leeway to find the sweet spot for reception in your home – something you’ll want to do to get the best reception possible.
 Other HDTV antennas come with attached coaxial cables that are 10 feet or longer, giving you way more slack to find the best spot in your home.